Tag Archives: parenting styles

 Open Communication Between Parents

 As the saying goes, teamwork makes the dream work.
-If your child having a favourite is causing problems in your family, then the best way to solve it is communicating.
+If your child playing favourites is causing problems in your family, then the best way to solve it is communicating.

 Let your partner know how it is making you feel instead of feeling more and more excluded.
 Together you can then work on strategies to overcome it and spot issues.
 You might be surprised how your partner feels about it.